 Sebastian’s Bistro at Caribbean Beach Resort

-We recently had the opportunity to try out Sebastian’s Bistro, which is Caribbean Beach’s new table service restaurant, offering family-style dining at very budget-friendly Disney Dining prices.
+We love Sebastian’s Bistro, which is Caribbean Beach’s newer table service restaurant.
+Offering family-style dining at very budget-friendly Disney Dining prices, we think this is one of the most underrated restaurants at Walt Disney World.
+And it’s usually pretty easy to get a last minute dining reservation here!
 You can see our review for Sebastian’s Bistro here.
 Spoiler Alert!
 We loved it and recommend it for a fun, unique meal in a beautiful, beachy setting.

 Caribbean Beach Resort Activities

 The main pool is located at Old Port Royale and is absolutely beautiful but is also more crowded.
 There’s a shallow play area for toddlers here too.
-Each island has its own pool as well, which is smaller and not really “themed” but is a lot less crowded.
+Perfectly themed to a pirate ship, this splash area is perfect for hot days at Walt Disney World.
+Each island has its own quiet pool as well, which is smaller and not really “themed” but is a lot less crowded.
 So, if you’re looking for quiet sunbathing time, stick to your mini-island pool.